Othernet-Project/librarian/docs/source/index.rst

 <https://outernet.is/>`_ receivers.
 It is one of the two key components that
 allow users to access the content that is broadast on Outernet. [#]_

-This documentation provides an overview of both Librarian usage, and its inner workings.
+This documentation provides an overview of both Librarian usage, and its internals.
 The first few chapters will guide you through the Librarian interface, followed by chapters that illuminate the inner workings of this application.